Esther Feels Stronger and More Active in Class!

 Your contribution has given access to clean water for the Katse Primary School in Kenya, thanks to the completion of their 104,000-liter rain tank!
 Additionally, we installed handwashing stations and trained students and staff on sanitation and hygiene practices.
 Together, these components will unlock the opportunity for these students to thrive!

 "I am glad that water will now be available within our school, and I will no longer need to carry water from home, which was very exacting.
-I will also no longer be exposed to water-related infections and will be coming to school every day.
+I will no longer be exposed to water-related infections and will be coming to school every day.
 There will also be enough water to drink, prepare our meals, and even clean our utensils," shared Esther, who is 14.

 Esther.